john-science/john-science.github.io/_drafts/2016-11-09-rock-climbing-knots.md

 ### Bonus Knots

 * [Monkey's Fist](https://youtu.be/gp9w-T2d_NY?t=7) - Great fun.
-If your friends look bored, toss them a rope with a Monkey's Fist tied into it.
-It has limited climbing uses, but if you ever need to throw one end of a rope (over a tree branch or up to a lead climber) this is a helpful trick to know.
+If your friends look bored, toss them a Monkey's Fist.
+It does not get used often in climbing.
+But it is helpful if you ever need to throw a rope: up to a climber, or over a tree branch.
 * [One-Handed Figure 8](https://youtu.be/-iE8WG33xJY?t=1) - Look like a cowboy when you tie in.
 It turns out, if your reflexes are good, you can tie a figure 8 with one hand.
 This is more for style points than anything else.

  &nbsp;